Happy New Year!

 The plan is working.
 After stealing Snapchat’s feature, Instagram is stealing its users.
 Snap Stories have been declining since Instagram Stories launched, and the drop is as high as 40% according to some reports.
 Influencer marketing platform theAmplify’s CEO supported the findings.
 Referring to view counts, he said: “On average our influencer community is seeing 28 percent higher open rate on Instagram than Snapchat”.

 The latest with Snapchat

-Snapchat will enter the NYSE in March and is valued at a whopping $25 billion.
+Snapchat will enter the NYSE in March, and is valued at a whopping $25 billion.
 Remember that Facebook offered just $3 billion when it tried to acquire Snapchat back in 2013.
-But as view counts on Snapchat Stories are dropping, CEO Evan Spiegel is trying to reinvent its company and steer it in a new direction.
+But as view counts on Snapchat Stories is dropping, CEO Evan Spiegel is trying to reinvent its company and steer it in a new direction.
 In New York, Snap Inc has opened a Spectacles pop-up store – could Snapchat become a fully-fledged camera company?

 Until now, Snapchat strived for exclusivity over functionality.
-Users have a great time to share content with their contacts but content discovery outside people they already knew wasn’t the easiest of tasks.
+Users have a great time sharing content with their contacts but content discovery outside people they already knew wasn’t the easiest of tasks.
 The update, rolled out in early January, did not exactly address the issue fully – the search bar just makes it easier to connect with your contacts - but is certainly the first stage of a wider in-app search strategy that will encourage users to discover content – and stick around.
 More to come soon, no doubt!

-As Snapchat will soon make its debut on the New York Stock Exchange, investors are looking for assurances that Snapchat will be a profitable investment.
+As Snapchat will soon make its debut in the New York Stock Exchange, investors are looking for assurances that Snapchat will be a profitable investment.
 And Snap Inc works to reassure them as it is seeking ad-spending commitments of $100 to $200 million from the biggest names in the advertising industry, such as WPP, Omnicom or Publicis.